Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Campus Size: 2,000 acres

 UCSC is one of the most scenic universities in the world.
-Around the campus, there are towering redwoods and a breathtaking view of the Pacific Ocean.
-The university not only provides a peaceful environment to the students but also serves as a piece of art of architecture for the visitors.
-The UCSC is famous for its strong programs in marine biology, environmental science, and astronomy.
+Around the campus are towering redwoods and a breathtaking view of the Pacific Ocean.
+The university not only provides a peaceful environment to students but also serves as a piece of art and architecture for visitors.
+UCSC is famous for its strong marine biology, environmental science, and astronomy programs.

 Apart from strong academics, UCSC also offers a very vibrant student life.
-There are around 150 student organizations and clubs that organize cultural events, and outdoor activities.
-Students here enjoy the leverage of hiking through the forest, visiting beaches, and exploring downtown Santa Cruz.
+Around 150 student organizations and clubs organize cultural events and outdoor activities.
+Students here enjoy hiking through the forest, visiting beaches, and exploring downtown Santa Cruz.

 12. Cabrillo College

 A well-respected community college in Aptos, just a short drive from Santa Cruz.
 It provides high-quality education at an affordable cost.
 The college offers programs in nursing, business, and digital media.
-The specialty of the college is that they provide splendid support services to the students.
+The specialty of the college is that it offers splendid support services to the students.

 The campus is modern and well-equipped with libraries and sports facilities.
 Students here enjoy a strong sense of community and benefit from small class sizes.
 The college also has a strong connection with local businesses that help its students gain internships and job opportunities in the Santa Cruz area.